Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 According to its Wikipedia page, Vermilion Falls is the second largest in Canada after Niagara Falls in terms of flow volume, and the largest waterfall that is totally in Canada.
 It’s also the 6th widest waterfall in the world!

 So how come none of us have heard of it?
 Clearly, this one is not easy to get to.
 I can’t even find one good photo of it online.
-If you’ve been, please share some info in the comments below!
+In fact, as someone has pointed out in one of the comments below, it’s not even really a waterfall but more like a series of rapids.
+Not quite as exciting as you’d hoped for, right?